-Hummus is a favorite go-to for party dips and snacks, but if you've never ventured away from this one legume, you're missing out.
+Hummus is a favorite go-to for party dips and snacks, but if you've never ventured away from the buffet bean of choice known as the chickpea, you're missing out.
 This easy recipe is a take on traditional hummus, with one key difference: butter beans instead of chickpeas.
 Topped with finely chopped parsley, toasted pine nuts and a drizzle of olive oil, this creamy dip with fresh lemon and garlic for flavor is a delicious conversation starter at your next summer gathering.

-A plant-based protein with an excellent source of magnesium and folate, lima beans, also known as "butter beans," due to the starchy, buttery texture has a delicate flavor which complements a variety of dishes, making them a natural substitute for other legumes.
+A plant-based protein with an excellent source of magnesium and folate, lima beans, also known as "butter beans" due to their buttery texture, have a delicate flavor that complements a variety of dishes, making them an ideal substitute for other legumes.
 This slow-burning complex carbohydrate can replenish iron stores, which will increase energy.
 Lima beans contain 24.9% of the recommended daily value of iron in one cup.
 Rich in cholesterol-lowering dietary fiber, lima beans (and other beans) are excellent for those with irregular glucose levels, such as diabetes or hypoglycemia.